House bill would give FAA new oversight powers over Boeing after 737 Max crashes

 The two crashes are “clear evidence that the current regulatory system is fundamentally flawed and needs to be repaired,” the committee’s investigators wrote.

-The House investigation identified two particular problems: A system in which Boeing employees are responsible for carrying out safety work on behalf of the FAA, but lack independence, and FAA managers who were willing to overrule their own experts on safety questions.
+The House investigation identified two particular problems: A system in which Boeing employees are responsible for carrying out safety work on behalf of the FAA but lack independence and FAA managers who were willing to overrule their own experts on safety questions.

 FAA officials have said they are pursuing changes internally, but a survey of employees in the agency’s safety branch conducted between October and February found many still faulted its dealings with big companies like Boeing.
 One compared meetings with the company as being like “showing up to a knife fight with Nerf weapons.”